mersy-28/worldwander/README.md

 ## 🌟 Features

+- **Interactive World Map**: Explore countries on an interactive SVG-based world map
 - **Country Explorer**: Browse through countries from all around the world
 - **Detailed Information**: Access details about each country including capital, population, languages, and currencies
 - **Search & Filter**: Find countries by name or filter by region
 - **Bucket List**: Create and maintain your travel bucket list
 - **Persistent Storage**: Your bucket list is saved between sessions
 - **Responsive Design**: Beautiful user interface that works on desktop and mobile devices
+- **Region Navigation**: Filter countries by their continental regions

 ## 🖥️ Usage

 ### Home Page

-Browse through a collection of countries from around the world.
-Use the search bar to find specific countries or filter by region.
+Browse through a collection of countries from around the world using either the interactive world map or the grid view.
+Use the controls to switch between views and filter by region.

+### Interactive Map

+The interactive world map allows you to:

+- Click on countries to view their details
+- Hover over countries to see quick information
+- Filter countries by region
+- Zoom and pan the map for better navigation
+- Identify bucket list countries which are highlighted

 ### Country Details